Huawei's Kirin 980 chip lets us glimpse the potential power of the Mate 20 Pro

 The chip's eight cores are used flexibly, depending on the demands of the device.
 Four small cores handle power management, two medium cores provide long-lasting performance and two large cores will turbo-boost a phone and kick in when the most demanding gaming applications are in use.

-We'll hopefully see the Kirin 980 in action when the Mate 20 Pro debuts in October.
-Other rumors about the Mate 20 Pro suggest it could have a 6.9-inch screen, making it more the size of a small tablet than a conventional phone.
-If that's on the large side for you, Huawei does have a flagship alternative, the P20, which it released earlier this year and which is a more manageable 6.1 inches.
+We'll hopefully see the Kirin 980 in action when the Mate 20 and Mate 20 Pro debut in October.
+Other rumors include the suggestion that the Mate 20 Pro could have a 6.9-inch screen, making it more the size of a small tablet than a conventional phone.
+If that's on the large side for you, Huawei has a flagship alternative, the P20, which it released earlier this year and which is a more manageable 6.1 inches.

 IFA 2018: The key announcements from summer's biggest tech show